Leadership Overview

 Duke Energy has 10 executives leading key functions including strategy, finance, human resources, and information technology.

-Driven by a commitment to reliability and sustainability, Duke Energy delivers end-to-end energy services, focusing on modernizing its grid and expanding clean energy solutions to millions of customers.
+Driven by a commitment to reliable and sustainable energy, Duke Energy focuses on modernizing its grid and expanding clean energy solutions to serve millions of customers across the U.S.

-Driven by a commitment to reliability and sustainability, Duke Energy delivers end-to-end energy services, focusing on modernizing its grid and expanding clean energy solutions to millions of customers.
+Driven by a commitment to reliable and sustainable energy, Duke Energy focuses on modernizing its grid and expanding clean energy solutions to serve millions of customers across the U.S.

 Leadership Roles at Duke Energy